spences10/twitter-bot-playground/README.md

 }
 ```

 Call the `getPhoto()` function top post to Twitter... super straight forward, right 😀 no, I know it wasn't.
-Heres the complete module:
+Here's the complete module:

 <details>
   <summary>Click to expand</summary>